Team Guide

 Nicolas Jackson gives Senegal pace and directness at the top of the pitch, while Kalidou Koulibaly and Edouard Mendy keep the defensive spine tied to elite-level experience.

-Why it matters: Senegal combines current relevance, recognisable players and enough World Cup memory to keep fans engaged throughout the tournament build-up.
+Why it matters: Senegal combines current relevance, recognisable players and enough World Cup memory to stay compelling through the live tournament, not just the preview cycle.

 KICKIQ QUIZ ANGLE